 Chamberlin, Powell & Bon, Architects “Barbican Redevelopment” April 1959

 100 seconds is an absolute eternity!
-Certainly mine arrives a lot quicker than that, unless the postman presses every button so he doesn’t have to walk down.
+Certainly my lift arrives a lot quicker than that, unless the postman presses every button so he doesn’t have to walk down.
+Chamberlin Powell & Bon had some interesting observations on flat dwellers’ habits:

 If a lift ever gets stuck, there’s a reliable system to get you out.
 There’s an alarm button on the control panel which will set off a siren near the lift shaft.
 The alarm will also register at the relevant tower block.
 Lift alarms are controlled by the lobby porters of the tower blocks.
 The lobby porter will be able to tell which lift has broken down.
 The lift either has a telephone or a loudspeaker unit so you will be talking directly to the porter as soon as you have sounded the alarm.
 The lift cars are ventilated so you will not suffer any discomfort.
 They will have the engineer round in minutes.
 The lift car is then wound by hand to the nearest floor to let you out.